koba-yu/RedOCR/readme.md

 Also you have to specify the "tessdata" folder (the language training data folder) in the code.
 See comments in the code sample.

-# Dependency
-Other than tesseract-ocr and Red, this repository uses [redCV](https://github.com/ldci/redCV) for image scaling behavior.

 ## Files
 #### tesseract-api.red
 import and routine definition for tesseract API